On Future Drawdowns of L\'evy processes: Main representation

-Further, we will use the following notation: $U^*_t = \lim_{s\to\infty}U^*_{t,s}$ and $D^*_t = \lim_{s\to\infty}D^*_{t,s}$. \end{defi} Before turning to the analysis of the future drawdown and drawup processes, we first note a number of facts concerning drawup and drawdown processes that follow from the fluctuation theory of L\'{e}vy processes.
-The marginal distributions of the drawup $U_t$ and drawdown $D_t$, $t\in\mathbb R_+$, can be expressed in terms of the marginal distributions of $X$ by deploying the Wiener--Hopf factorisation of $X$, according to which the characteristic exponent $\Psi$ of $X$ is related to the marginal distributions of the running supremum and running infimum of $X$ at an exponential random time $\mathbf e_q$ (independent of $X$) as follows:
+Before turning to the analysis of the future drawdown and drawup extremes, we recall a number of facts concerning drawup and drawdown processes which follow from the fluctuation theory of L\'{e}vy processes.
+First of all, we note that the marginal distributions of the drawup $U_t$ and drawdown $D_t$, $t\in\mathbb R_+$, can be expressed in terms of the marginal distributions of $X$ by deploying the Wiener-Hopf factorisation of $X$, according to which the characteristic exponent $\Psi$ is related to the marginal distributions of the running supremum and running infimum of $X$ at an exponential random time $\mathbf e_q$ of parameter $q$ that is independent of $\mathcal F_\infty$ as follows:

-Using the duality lemma (see e.g. \cite[Prop.
-VI.3]{LP}), the Wiener--Hopf factorization may be expressed in terms of the drawdown and drawup processes by
+Using the duality lemma (see e.g. \cite[Proposition VI.3]{LP}) that $U_t$ has the same law $\overline{X}_t$.
+Thus the Wiener-Hopf factorisation may be phrased as follows in terms of the drawdown and drawup processes: